dim505/WebApp/README.md

 This repository will serve as a central point of all the projects I've done with more to come.
 I've experimented with HTML, CSS, Bootstrap, JavaScript  and JQuery in designing this website.

 Please see my portfolio live at (http://dmitriyprogrammingportfolio.tk/).
 It is automatically redeployed via a CI/CD pipeline to Azure with every commit to Github.
-At the moment I have 2 web based calculators, a link to my desktop application, and a link to my React JS Webstore.
+At the moment I have 2 web based calculators, a link to my desktop application, and a link to my React JS Webstore, an Apartment Management System and now a social media web app.
 Alternatively, you can access my website via this URL: dmitriywebapp.azurewebsites.net

 Main_Portfolio Folder:
 C# Calculator: